Evolutionary graph theory derived from eco-evolutionary dynamics: Introduction

-We construct a modelling framework based on Champagnat et al.'s \cite{champagnat2006} individual-based model of asexual reproduction.
-We assume that individuals are distributed over a network of sites such that within a site, the individual-level processes are as described in Champagnat et al.~\cite{champagnat2006} and individuals spread by being dispersed upon birth.
-Building the framework in this way allows us to use Champagnat et al.'s \cite{champagnat2006} methods to consider different evolutionary models by changing the timescale of individual-level processes.
-In the case where mutation rates tend to zero, we are essentially considering only the ecological dynamics; as the mutation rate increases we obtain eco-evolutionary dynamics.
-In the latter case, we then consider cases where ecological and evolutionary processes happen at similar timescales which, for example, is the case in RNA viruses \citep{grenfell2004}.
-Such a framework is particularly useful where network-structure plays an important role.
-Examples include the the spread of antibiotic resistant bacteria around hospital environments \citep{lee2011}, and respiratory viruses in human contact networks \citep{salathe2010,wells2020}.
+The modelling framework we use is Champagnat et al.'s \cite{champagnat2006} individual-based model of asexual reproduction.
+Here we apply this model in the context of a network-structured population.
+We assume that individuals are distributed over a network of sites and spread by being dispersed upon birth.
+Using Champagnat et al.'s \cite{champagnat2006} model allows us to consider different evolutionary models by changing the timescale of individual-level processes.
+In the limit where mutation rates tend to zero we obtain only the ecological dynamics.
+As the mutation rate increases, we obtain eco-evolutionary dynamics.
+In the latter case, we then consider cases where ecological and evolutionary processes happen at similar timescales which is the case in RNA viruses \citep{grenfell2004}, for example.
+Examples where network-structure plays an important role include the the spread of antibiotic resistant bacteria around hospital environments \citep{lee2011}, and respiratory viruses in human contact networks \citep{salathe2010,wells2020}.

 The paper is structured as follows.
-Section~\ref{sec2} describes our framework to model evolution in a network-structured population with eco-evolutionary dynamics based on individual-level processes.
-Section~\ref{sec:limit} gives the main result showing that ecological dynamics can be suppressed in our framework's eco-evolutionary dynamics by using a negative ecological feedback loop.
-This framework is used in section \ref{sec: app 1} to construct the network birth and death model (NBD) with ecologically motivated dynamics, which includes the SIS epidemic model~\citep{harris1974} as a special case.
-We then apply the result in section~\ref{sec:limit} to this model to derive evolutionary graph theory dynamics.
-In section~\ref{sec: app 2}, we investigate the long-term behaviour of the NBD model by calculating the probability of an adaptive mutant replacing a resident population both with and without clonal interference.
+Section~\ref{sec2} describes Champagnat et al.'s \cite{champagnat2006} model and how it can be applied to allow for a network-structured population.
+Section~\ref{sec:limit} gives the main result showing that ecological dynamics can be suppressed by using a negative ecological feedback loop.
+In Section \ref{sec: app 1} we construct a model with ecologically motivated dynamics, called the network birth and death model (NBD), which includes the SIS epidemic model~\citep{harris1974} as a special case.
+We then apply the result in Section~\ref{sec:limit} to the NBD model to derive evolutionary graph theory dynamics.
+In Section~\ref{sec: app 2}, we investigate the long-term behaviour of the NBD model by calculating the probability of an adaptive mutant replacing a resident population both with and without clonal interference.
 We end with a brief discussion.